 - Where your stakeholders have differing expectations of you and the project.

 Stakeholders may have want different things from you and the project, and that needs to be ironed out.
 You can’t have one stakeholder expecting the deluxe version in blue and another one expecting the budget version in green.
-The project can only deliver one option, so somehow those differing expectations need to be aligned.

 That could be done by one stakeholder capitulating.
 The other gets what they want.
 Or you could have a compromise.
 There are some other options for team conflict resolution methods below.